BestianRU/SDbot/README.md

 3. Start sdbot

 ## Using ##
 After starting you can find bot by name in your telegramm client.
 For your identification you must allow reading your mobile number.
 For it, send command    "/auth".
-If your phone number exist in GLPI you authorized.
+If your phone number exist in GLPI you are authorized.
 Now you will receive all the messages from the GLPI, which the servicedesk sends you by e-mail.